-On June 20, 2023, the Company received an Audit Notification Letter to test compliance with tax obligations on Corporate Income Tax, VAT and Withholding Income Tax for the 2021 Tax Year.
+On June 20, 2023, the Company received an Audit Notification Letter for Corporate Income Tax, VAT and Withholding Income Tax for the 2021 Fiscal Year.
 As of the issuance date of these financial statements, the audit process for all types of taxes is still ongoing.